ABOUT US

 Carla began working at the Smith Center in March of 2015 as a Service Coordinator with EIEIO (Early Infant Education Intervention Opportunities).
 She now works as EIEIO Director, alongside five Service Coordinators.
 Carla received her bachelor’s and master’s degrees from Auburn University in Early Childhood Special Education.
 She taught school for 27 years, retiring from the Autauga County School system May 2012.
 Carla has been married for over thirty-seven years to her husband, Andrew, and they have 3 sons, 2 daughters-in law, 2 grandchildren and a rescue dog.
 Carla loves everything Auburn, gardening, going to the beach and mostly spending time with her family.

-Angela started with EIEIO in July of 2017.
-She has worked in Early Intervention for 20 years as a service coordinator and special instructor.
-She has a Bachelor’s Degree in speech language, pathology and audiology.
-She has been married to Charlie Weldon for 38 years.
-They have 1 son and 1 fur baby, named Lil Mama.
-In her free time, Angela enjoys reading, gardening, cooking, and serving others.
+Angela started working with EIEIO in July of 2017.
+She has worked in Early Intervention for over 20 years as a service coordinator and special instructor.
+She currently serves as assistant director of EIEIO and service coordinator.
+She holds a bachelor’s degree in speech language pathology and audiology.
+Angela has been married to Charlie Weldon for 40+ years.
+They have 1 son (Wrett) and 1 fur baby, (Lil Mama).
+In her free time, Angela enjoys reading, gardening, and cooking for others.
+Angela has a passion for serving others and empowering families to learn how to advocate for their children.

 Gail Reeves, Business Office Manager